strangerstudios/pmpro-series/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-series/issues

 == Changelog ==
+= .3.4 =
+* Can now use custom email templates for new content notifications. (.../your_theme/paid-memberships-pro/series/new_content.html)
+* Fixed bug in code that adds links to series posts in the member links section of the membership account page.
+* Fixed bug with Day 0 content if timezones/etc aren't lined up on server/site.
+* Changed series list to show dates of availability instead of "on day X".

 = .3.3 =
 * Now showing the date content in a series will become available instead of the number of days.
 * Fixed bug where pmpros_check_for_new_content() function was not being fired by the cron.
-* Can now use custom email templates for new content notifications. (.../your_theme/paid-memberships-pro/series/new_content.html)

 = .3.2 =
 * Fixed a warning.
 (Thanks, Karmyn)